KhronosGroup/Vulkan-Hpp/docs/Configuration.md

 ## `VULKAN_HPP_USE_REFLECT`

+> [!WARNING]
+> This feature is extremely slow to compile (on the order of minutes), so only enable it if you absolutely need it.

 With this define you can include a reflection mechanism on the vk-structures.
 It adds a function `reflect` that returns a tuple-version of the structure.
 That tuple then could easily be iterated.
 But at least for now, that feature takes lots of compile-time resources, so currently it is recommended to enable that feature only if you're willing to pay that price.

 ## `VULKAN_HPP_USE_STD_EXPECTED`